Knogobert/malinparker/README.md

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/xdesro/nuxt-netlify-cms-starter)

 (Don’t forget to set the env var `GIT_LFS_ENABLED` to `true` on your netlify site for LFS to work)

+---

+## Troubleshooting

+1. > This repository is configured for Git LFS but 'git-lfs' was not found on your path.
+If you no longer wish to use Git LFS, remove this hook by deleting .git/hooks/pre-push.

+- Install git-lfs, run `git lfs install` in project root